 Mission & Model

-Launchpad is a cohort-based professional development training program focused on soft skills and financial empowerment.
-As part of Launchpad, young adults receive credit counseling and can enroll in our match savings program.
+Through Launchpad, young adults are introduced to Breaktime’s 6 Essentials of Success (6ES): Attendance, Punctuality, Engagement, Communication, Professionalism and Equipped, in addition to receiving credit counseling.
 Upon completion, Breaktime connects associates with local nonprofits or small businesses where they work for three months as part of our Liftoff Program.
 During this time, they earn a living wage of $18+ per hour for 20-30 hours per week while gaining valuable work experience with continued support from Pathway Coaches.
 This process of early intervention enables Breaktime to combat long-term chronic homelessness and support young adults in becoming stably employed and housed.
-At the conclusion of Liftoff, young adults are enrolled into our Stable Orbit program which provides 3 years of continued support towards their career and education goals via Pathway Coaching.
+At the conclusion of Liftoff, young adults are enrolled into our Stable Orbit program, which provides 3 years of continued support towards their career and education goals via Pathway Coaching.
 Breaktime’s Pathway Coaches come from Boston’s top Master of Social Work programs and provide intentional support to young adults throughout the entirety of the model.
-They provide one-on-one support, facilitate workshops, make community referrals, and collect key outcomes data.
+They provide one-on-support, facilitate workshops, make community referrals, and collect key outcomes data.

 The Breaktime model is uniquely and intentionally designed to support young adults to access high-quality, in demand job opportunities while providing them with the skills, financial knowledge, and support necessary for them to acquire long-term stable housing.

 Introduction to Housing

 Job Process Prep: Interviewing, Cover Letter, Resume, LinkedIn

 Budgeting & Credit

 Benefits of Transitional Employment